mjwhitta/zoom/README.md

 ## TODO

- - Need to test to see if any ag/ack/grep flags break functionality.
+ - Need to test to see if any ag/ack/grep flags break functionality
- - Sometimes ag thinks files aren't binary when they should (?) be.
-For example, some pdfs are skipped b/c they are binary files, but some pdfs aren't skipped.
-Maybe file an issue on the ag Github page.
+ - Sometimes ag thinks files aren't binary when they should (?) be
+   - For example, some pdfs are skipped b/c they are binary files, but some pdfs aren't skipped
+   - Maybe file an issue on the ag Github page
- - Make comments/documentation more thorough.
+ - Make comments/documentation more thorough